 All school districts must comply with Minnesota State Immunization Law (M.S.
 121A.15), which states that all students must be immunized or show proof of legal exemption to attend school.
 Failure to be immunized or show evidence of immunization or legal exemption will prohibit the student from attending school.

 In order to enroll your child(ren), parents or guardians must provide a written immunization record for their child(ren).
 Click here

-to view a chart "Are Your Kids Ready for School?" developed by the Minnesota Department of Health and recently updated on October 2008.
+to view a chart "Are Your Kids Ready for School?" developed by the Minnesota Department of Health and updated on April 2017.
 This chart shows the immunizations required for children in Minnesota schools by age.

 Parents may file a medical exemption signed by a health care provider or a conscientious objection signed by the parent/guardian.
 These must be notarized and will be kept on file at the child's school.